emer/etorch/README.md

 The key idea for the NetView is that each `etorch.Layer` stores the state variables as a `etensor.Float32`, which are just copied via Python code from the `torch.FloatTensor` state values recorded from running the network.

 The `etor` python-side library provides a `State` object that handles the recording of state during the `forward` pass through a torch model.
 You just need to call the `rec` method for each step that you want to record.
-Then, when you want to update the `NetView`, you call `update` -- the `init_net` method called with the `torch.Network` configures everything so this update is then fully self-contained.
+The `set_net` method is called with the `torch.Network` to record state to.

 Here's the `forward` code for the `alexnet` example: